Bio-synthetic Battery Materials

 Support for technology development

-and Air Force validating the strategic relevance of our unique approach
+Competitive small business grants from the U.S. Army, Navy, and Air Force validate the strategic relevance of our unique approach

 2022